thewtex/thesis/introduction/background_and_significance.rst

 compromises the tissue at a deeper level, making large ruptures more likely.
 These tiny vessels that were previously undetectable with ultrasound, and they may now be visible under ultrasound imaging with contrast agents [Coli2008,Kaufmann2009]_.
+Harmonic imaging of the microbubbles has allowed visualization the vasa vasorum in atherosclerotic rabbit models [Goertz2006]_.
+In the future, ultrasound molecular imaging of atherosclerosis may be performed by targeting markers for neoangiogenesis or inflammation with microbubbles, microparticles like echogenic liposomes or acoustically active nanoparticles [Kaufmann2009]_.

 Radiofrequency signal based characterization
 --------------------------------------------

-Quantitative ultrasound tissue characterization methods attempt to improve on simple B-mode texture analysis by removing system dependent features from the images to isolate tissue characteristics in the image[Lizzi1983]_.
+Quantitative ultrasound tissue characterization methods attempt to improve on simple B-mode texture analysis by removing system dependent features from the images to isolate tissue characteristics in the image [Lizzi1983]_.
 These images attempt to show tissue properties that influence ultrasound propagation and scattering while removing effects such as the geometry and material makeup of the transducer or electronics of the imaging machine.
 This removes the burden of